Electra High School

 Electra High School is a public high school in Electra, Texas.
 It is part of the Electra Independent School District located in western Wichita County.
 In 2013, Electra High School was rated "Improvement Required" by the Texas Education Agency.

 Student demographics

 As of the 2005–2006 school year, Electra High School had a total of 165 students.
 Of the students, 76.4% were white, 15.2% were Hispanic, 7.3% were African American, 0.6% were Asian/Pacific Islander, and 0.6% were Native American.

-Of Electra High School's students, 31.5% are considered economically disadvantaged.

 Athletics

 The Electra Tigers and Lady Tigers compete in cross country, volleyball, football, basketball, power lifting, golf, tennis, track, softball, and baseball.